intel/zephyr.js/docs/ashell.md

      ```bash
      $ sudo service modemmanager stop
      ```
+    If you get the message "Unit modemmanager.service not loaded."
+Try this instead...

+    ```bash
+    $ sudo service ModemManager stop
+    ```

 4. On Windows:
   * WebUSB compatible device is not appearing with the official WinUSB driver on Windows for some reason, so try installing different version of WinUSB driver